jesus9710/Histopathologic-Cancer-Detection/Docs/ensemble_configuration.md

     "file": name of the file containing the model weights.
 File must be located in Models/<model_name>/

     "swa_model": integer value indicating whether or not the model was trained with SWA.
-A value of 0 indicates that SWA was not applied, while a higher value indicates that it was.
+A value of 0 indicates that SWA was not applied, while a higher value indicates that it was

-    "cv_ensemble": boolean value indicating whether the prediction will be performed with models trained with different folds (ensemble of predictions).
+    "cv_ensemble": boolean value indicating whether the prediction will be performed with models trained with different folds (ensemble of predictions)
 }
 ```